ultimate271/notes/tolkien/ringsofpower.md

 follow the Straight Road and return, if they would, to their kindred in Eressëa and Valinor beyond the encircling seas.

+### How the elves made camp in Eregion, and of Celebrimbor
 Others of the Eldar there were who crossed the mountains of Ered Luin in that age and passed into the inner lands.
 Many of these were Teleri, survivors of Doriath and Ossiriand; and they established realms among the Silvan Elves in